Kong/docs.konghq.com/app/enterprise/0.32-x/getting-started/accessing-your-license.md

 # Accessing your License File

-Your license file can be found along side your Kong EE installation package in Bintray.
+Your license file can be found along with your Kong EE installation package in Bintray.
 To access Bintray, login here:
 (https://bintray.com/login?forwardedFrom=%2Fkong%2F)

-> If you are unsure of your Bintray credentials please reach out to your CSE for assistance.
+> If you are unsure of your Bintray credentials please reach out to your CSE for assistance or contact <support@konghq.com>

 Once inside Bintray, you should see a new repository listed with the same name as your company.
 Clicking on that link will take you to your repository overview page, with your license file inside.